SteamWorld Dig: Legacy

 After the release of the game, Image & Form started development on a game in the same universe as SteamWorld Dig, but not a direct sequel nor a game in the same genre.
 This game would later be revealed as SteamWorld Heist, which first released on Nintendo 3DS in December 2015.
 In February 2017, Image & Form revealed SteamWorld Dig 2 for the Nintendo Switch.
 This game is a direct sequel to SteamWorld Dig and retains its core gameplay, but now features Dorothy, one of Tumbleton's residents, as the main character instead of Rusty.

-Rusty will be appearing as a playable cameo character in the upcoming PC game Hex Heroes.
+Rusty was slated to appear as a playable cameo character in the unreleased party game Hex Heroes.